What is Direct Primary Care?

 What If I need to go to the hospital or see a specialist?

-If you have a true emergency, please go directly to the hospital or call 911.
+If you are having a medical emergency, we recommend people to go directly to the hospital or call 911.
 That’s why we recommend our patients carry insurance—to cover the unexpected.
 We don’t have hospital privileges, but will coordinate closely with the hospitalist physician.

-If you have an urgent issue, call us first.
+For non-life-threatening urgent issues, call us first.
 We may be able to see you right way and save you a trip.

 If you need a specialist, we will refer you and keep in close touch with the physician to make sure we’re all on the same page.
 We have your best interest in mind, and will be your advocate.
-We do recommend to carry insurance for speciality care, but if you are paying out of pocket, we can work to negotiate a cash price for you.
+We do recommend to carry insurance for speciality care, but if you are paying out of pocket, we can help you navigate the process.

 What’s the difference between DPC and concierge medicine?